 The main exhibition is located on Via Corrado Nicolaci; you enter from the bottom and observe the different plots as you walk up.

-In addition to the main exhibition, you can spot floral arrangements throughout town as well as artisan markets, music performances, and more.
-Head to the Piazza del Duomo, cordoned off for performances and commemorations, or simply take it all in by wandering around.
-In 2022, we witnessed parades day and night – so grab a negroni al fresco and enjoy!
+In addition to the Infiorata, you can spot floral arrangements throughout town as well as artisan markets, exhibits, performances, and more.
+The Piazza del Duomo is cordoned off for events and a good place to rest your legs for a bit.

 Where to stay in Noto

 For the ultimate Infiorata di Noto experience, stay at Q92 Hotel.
 This luxurious boutique has views directly down onto the main exhibition, so you can enjoy the energy from up on the hotel terrace while avoiding the crowds.
-The main entrance is actually on the street where the main floral exhibition takes place, allowing you to skip the line if you tell the security guards you’re staying at the hotel.
+The main entrance is on the street where the main floral exhibition takes place, allowing you to skip long lines if you tell the security guards you’re staying at the hotel.

 Other things to do

-During the Fiorata you’ll find that Noto’s historical attractions and restaurants are more busy than usual, but not so much that you can’t enjoy.
+You’ll find that Noto’s historical attractions and restaurants are more busy during the Festival, but not so much that you can’t enjoy.
 The colorful Palazzo Nicolaci offers a unique palace visit that design lovers can appreciate.

 You might need to reserve in advance to get into restaurants to popular spots like Ristorante Crocifisso.
 Don’t forget to stop for a sweet, like the almond milk granita, at Caffe Sicilia.